What Is Diphtheria?

 Diphtheria is highly contagious.
 It passes easily from an infected person to others through sneezing, coughing, or even laughing.
 It also can spread to someone who picks up tissues or drinking glasses that were used by an infected person.

 People infected with the diphtheria bacteria, even if they don't have any symptoms, can infect others for up to 4 weeks.
 The incubation period (the time it takes for a person to become infected after being exposed) for diphtheria is 2 to 4 days, although it can range from 1 to 6 days.

 Children and adults with diphtheria are treated in a hospital.
-After a doctor confirms the diagnosis through a throat culture, the infected person receives a special anti-toxin, given through injections or an IV, to neutralize the diphtheria toxin already circulating in the body, plus antibiotics to kill the remaining diphtheria bacteria.
+After a doctor confirms the diagnosis through a throat culture, the infected person gets a special anti-toxin, given through injections or an IV, to neutralize the diphtheria toxin already circulating in the body, plus antibiotics to kill the remaining diphtheria bacteria.

 A person with diphtheria must be isolated.
 Family members and other close contacts who haven't been immunized, or who are very young or elderly, must be protected from contact with the patient.

-When to Call the Doctor
+When Should I Call the Doctor?

 Call your doctor right away if anyone in your family has symptoms of diphtheria, you see symptoms in someone else, if anyone in your family is exposed to diphtheria, or if you think that you or a family member is at risk.
 Remember, though, that most throat infections are not diphtheria, especially in countries that immunize against it.

 If you're not sure if your kids have been vaccinated against diphtheria, call your doctor.
 Also make sure your own booster immunizations are current.
 Studies show that many adults over 40 years old aren't fully protected against diphtheria and tetanus.